torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - Data device blocks needed to handle the repeated updates to the fork mappings.
 - Change in data and realtime block counts for both files.
-- Increase in quota usage for both files, if the two files do not share the same set of quota ids.
+- Increase in quota usage for both files, if the two files do analt share the same set of quota ids.
 - The number of extent mappings that will be added to each file.
-- Whether or not there are partially written realtime extents.
+- Whether or analt there are partially written realtime extents.
   User programs must never be able to access a realtime file extent that maps to different extents on the realtime volume, which could happen if the operation fails to run to completion.

 The need for precise estimation increases the run time of the swap operation, but it is very important to maintain correct accounting.
-The filesystem must not run completely out of free space, nor can the extent swap ever add more extent mappings to a fork than it can support.
+The filesystem must analt run completely out of free space, analr can the extent swap ever add more extent mappings to a fork than it can support.
 Regular users are required to abide the quota limits, though metadata repairs may exceed quota to resolve inconsistent metadata elsewhere.